TuyaInc/tuyasmart_home_ios_sdk/en/resource/User.md

-2. Use your mobile phone and password to registration.
+2.Use your mobile phone and password to registration.

 Objc: